Blog

 Adding SSO to your app is a common requirement for selling to enterprise customers.
 Here’s a guide that will help you understand SSO and choose the best way to add it to your app.

 If you want more people using your product, the easiest place to start is making it easier to actually sign up.
-Adding SSO to your app will help you land those larger enterprise deals and decrease the signup friction that keeps causing your visitors to drop off.
+Adding SSO to your app will help you land those larger enterprise deals and remove the signup friction that keeps causing your visitors to drop off.
 For modern developers though, the world of XML, SOAP, and OASIS standards can be opaque.
-Fear not: our guide will walk you through SSO: what it is, why it’s important, and best practices for getting it up, running and integrated with your app.
+Our guide will walk you through SSO, what it is, why it’s important, and best practices for getting it up, running, and integrated with your app.

 The basics: what SSO is and why you should care

-If you’ve heard of SSO before, you’re probably thinking of it as a security feature, and that’s true; but where it really shines is through increased engagement.
-Making it easier to sign up for and sign into your product lowers friction for users, increases retention through smoother login flows, and helps you land those elusive enterprise deals (many enterprises can’t work with vendors who don’t support SSO).
+If you’ve heard of SSO before, you’re probably thinking of it as a security feature and that’s true, but where it really shines is through increased engagement.
+Making it easier to sign up and sign-in to your product lowers friction for users, increases retention through smoother login flows, and helps you land those elusive enterprise deals (many enterprises can’t work with vendors who don’t support SSO).

-Apps with SSO enabled allow users to authenticate through someone else’s service: instead of you managing usernames and passwords, you integrate with a provider like Okta or OneLogin that does it for you.
-Those services – called Identity Providers, or IDPs if you want to save time – are generally more full-featured and secure than what your typical growing startup would be able to build themselves.
+Apps with SSO enabled allow users to authenticate through someone else’s service.
+Instead of managing usernames and passwords, you integrate with a provider like Okta or OneLogin that does it for you.
+Those services, called Identity Providers (IdPs), are generally more full-featured and secure than what your typical growing startup would be able to build themselves.

 SSO is a given among everyone from high growth startups to more traditional enterprises.
-Here’s the Dropbox sign-in page: they’ve built SSO with Google and Apple as two headline IDPs (they also support Okta).
+Here’s Vercel's login page: they support SSO with Okta, Google, OneLogin, and more.

-Slack, Asana, Notion, Airtable, and Trello all support SSO too, and some even charge extra for it (you can find them on the SSO Wall of Shame).
+Slack, Asana, Notion, Loom, and Webflow all support SSO too.
 It’s pretty much part of the standard growth playbook.

 Let’s get a little deeper into how SSO works.
 One thing worth noting: SAML isn’t the only protocol you can use to implement SSO.
-OAuth (1.0 and 2.0) are also popular, as well as WS-Fed and OpenID Connect.
+OAuth (1.0 and 2.0) are also popular, as well as WS-Fed and OpenID Connect (OIDC).
 The broad concepts can carry over across protocols, too.

 If you’re integrating SSO into your app, you’re a service provider (SP).
 Your app is the service.
-The provider that you’re “outsourcing” identity to – like Okta or OneLogin – is called the identity provider (IDP).
-Simple enough, right?
-Where things start to get a bit more complex is when your app needs to communicate with identity providers to actually authenticate your users.
+The provider that you’re “outsourcing” identity to, like Okta or OneLogin, is called the identity provider (IdP).
+Where things start to get complex is when your app needs to communicate with IdPs to actually authenticate your users.
 SSO works with a communication protocol called SAML (Security Assertion Markup Language) that governs these phone lines.

 SAML – and by extension, how you build and work with SSO – works through assertions.